 Corporate finance and treasury teams have historically been under-served by technological advancements.

-It was the advent of the computer that was the real game-changer – and though machines have evolved to become faster, more agile, and feature-rich, some core challenges remain largely unaddressed in treasury and finance.
+It was the advent of the computer that was the real, game-changer.
+And though machines have evolved to become faster, more agile, and feature-rich; some core challenges remain largely unaddressed in Treasury & Finance.
+Until now.

-Currently, technology-resistant finance and treasury teams manage capital across various systems, creating a wealth (ba-dum-tss) of problems.
+Currently, technology-resistant finance and treasury teams manage capital across various systems.
+Which means they: